Find Author’s Claim with Reasons and Evidence

 Explicit Instruction/Teacher Modeling (10 minutes)

-- Have students discuss what they think the main idea is, along with evidence that supports it.
+- Have students discuss what they think the author's point is, along with evidence that supports it.

 - Set up the completed Author’s Claim, Reason, and Evidence teacher model covering everything but the title and author.